Ayush0202/Wordsync/Readme.md

 - **Dashboard** : Users have access to a personalized dashboard that displays their documents and allows quick navigation
 - **Protected Routes** : Only authenticated users are allowed to access application features
 - **Delete Account** : Users can delete their account along with all of their documents
+- **Responsive Design** : Responsive design for Laptop, Tablet and Mobile Phones

 ## Installation ##